-There will be three written homework assignments related to the articles under discussion.
+There will be two written homework assignments related to the articles under discussion.
 These homework assignments will involve an effort to reproduce the results of an article, the use of computer simulation to investigate properties of methods discussed in an article, or application of the discussed methods to related biomedical data.

 Religious observances or other absences

 If you need to miss class for religious observances, or any other reason, please let the instructor know in advance, or as soon as is feasible, so that we can try to make some accommodation.